 Starting a business in Germany is generally a straightforward process that has a series of formalities that are required to be followed.
+The company formation Germany can be performed remotely.
+A German GmbH company could be formed within 2 weeks.
 The procedures and regulations do not have significant differences compared to English speaking countries.
-There is no restrictions on repatriation of profits and similar to most countries, German law distinguish between limited companies, joint companies and other types of partnership companies.
-It is important to be aware of the different types of business structure within Germany and also the legal process for starting a business.

 The corporate tax rate in Germany is around 31% on average.

 The corporate tax rate includes a corporate income tax of 15%, solidarity surcharge 0,825% and a regional trade tax.
 The local tax for trade varies between 14-17.15%.
 The local German tax is not deductible as a business expense.